 Berkeley thus has considered all of Locke's primary qualities as we experience them.

 He has shown that these perceptions vary in the same way that perceptions of the secondary qualities do.
-All qualities are secondary qualities.
+All perceivable qualities are secondary qualities.

-We have no veridical ideas of primary qualities representing a material world.
+If all knowledge comes from sense experience, we have no veridical ideas of primary qualities of a material world.